 Described further below, the CAPS development received follow-on funding through a Phase II-E SBIR award to support development and integration of an additional component added to the CAPSTONE spacecraft design.
-A Chip Scale Atomic Clock (CSAC) has the potential to provide an additional data 1-way ranging type for navigation measurements to support CAPS when other methods are not readily available/ A significant part of the demonstration is developing and testing the capability of CAPS to ingest these CSAC measurements in addition to the LRO crosslink and ground-link inputs.
+An integrated Chip Scale Atomic Clock (CSAC) will provide an additional data 1-way ranging type using the Iris X-Band radio for navigation measurements to support CAPS when other methods are not readily available.
+A significant part of the demonstration is developing and testing the capability of CAPS to ingest these CSAC time tagged measurements in addition to the LRO crosslink and ground-link inputs.